HomeDev GuideAPI Reference

 Describes how facets based on range are used in Optimizely Search & Navigation.

 Range facets group documents based on ranges into which a numeric or DateTime field falls.
 Unlike Histogram facets, the ranges need not be an interval, such as 0-10, 10-20.
-Instead, they can be different sizes and overlap each other, such as 0-10, 5-20.
+Instead, they can be different sizes and overlap each other, such as 0-10 and 5-20.
 Also, unlike histogram facets, range facets return more than just the number of documents in each range, such as minimum, maximum, and mean values.

 To request range facets, use the RangeFacetFor method.
 Its first parameter is an expression, which you use to select the property to group documents.
 The second parameter is an array (params) of NumericRange or DateRange objects, depending on the first parameter's property type.
 Numeric or DateTime field range types have two properties, named From and To, of type nullable double and nullable DateTime, respectively.